 A socket is the area of the jaw bone where the tooth is anchored.
 When advanced periodontal disease or injury has caused significant bone loss in the socket area, the tooth socket may need to be reconstructed.

 The bone which surrounds the tooth socket deteriorates very quickly once a tooth is removed.
-If a socket continues to be empty after tooth loss, the accelerated bone loss can impact adjacent teeth, and prevent placement of a dental implant later on.
+If a socket continues to be empty after tooth loss, the accelerated bone loss can impact adjacent teeth and prevent the placement of a dental implant later on.
 Thus, it is important for appearance and health to rebuild the socket at the time of tooth loss.

 Tooth extraction is usually carried out with local anesthesia, which will numb the teeth to be removed, and the surrounding bone and gum tissues.
 Additional sedatives might also be used, including oral sedatives (taken in pill form), or conscious sedation, which is given intravenously (into a vein).
 The latter is usually required for more complicated (or multiple) tooth extractions.
 By the time the sedation medication has worn off, you won’t even be aware that the surgery was done.

 Immediately after your tooth is extracted, the socket will be covered with sterile gauze; gentle pressure will be applied for 10-20 minutes to control any bleeding.
 Small sutures (stitches) might also be used for this purpose.
 It’s normal to experience some mild to moderate post-operative discomfort and/or swelling.
 Taking non-steroidal, anti-inflammatory drugs such as ibuprofen and/or aspirin the day of surgery should control most symptoms.
 Antibiotics may also be prescribed to ensure infection-free healing.
-Using ice packs on the outside of your jaw, and eating softer foods until you feel more comfortable can also be helpful.
+Using ice packs on the outside of your jaw and eating softer foods until you feel more comfortable can also be helpful.
 Within a few days, all should be back to normal.

 In some cases, teeth do not erupt properly through the jawbone and gum tissue, into the mouth.
 Impacted teeth may cause problems including bone loss, root resorption, or formation of cysts or tumours.
 A minor surgical procedure can be preformed to expose the tooth and working with your Orthodontist, be brought into alignment.